iExecBlockchainComputing/documentation-tools/README.md

 ### PR time

-Open a pull request from your forked branch to the `staging` branch.
+Open a pull request from your forked branch to the `v2` branch.

-A preview of your changes will be rendered on the staging environment.
+A preview of your changes will be rendered on a preview environment.

 ![PR-preview](/PR-preview.png)